redox-os/website/content/rsoc.md

 +++
-title = "Google Summer of Code"
+title = "Redox Summer of Code"
 +++

 Redox OS and the [Microkernel devroom](http://gsoc.microkernel.info/) did not get accepted into [GSoC 2018](https://summerofcode.withgoogle.com/) this year.
-We are still planning to fund a couple students under similar rules.
-If you would like to sign up as a GSoC student with Redox OS, please send an email to [info@redox-os.org](mailto:info@redox-os.org).
+We are planning to fund a couple students under similar rules.
+If you would like to sign up as a RSoC student with Redox OS, please send an email to [info@redox-os.org](mailto:info@redox-os.org).
 The following is a list of project ideas.
 This list is meant to provide suggestions, as students can propose working on a project not included below.